St. Augustine Light: St. Augustine Lighthouse & Maritime Museum

 In 1994, the Lighthouse Museum of St. Augustine opened full-time to the public.
 A community-based board of trustees was created in 1998.
 The men and women of the volunteer board are charged with holding the site in trust for future generations.
-In 2002, under the direction of current Executive Director Kathy Fleming, ownership of the tower and historic Fresnel lens was transferred from the U.S. Coast Guard through the General Services Administration and the National Park Service to the St. Augustine Lighthouse and Museum, Inc. This was the first such transfer of a U.S. lighthouse to a non-profit organization.
+In 2002, under the direction of then Executive Director Kathy Fleming, ownership of the tower and historic Fresnel lens was transferred from the U.S. Coast Guard through the General Services Administration and the National Park Service to the St. Augustine Lighthouse and Museum, Inc. This was the first such transfer of a U.S. lighthouse to a non-profit organization.
 The Museum keeps the light burning as a private aid-to-navigation.
 In 2016 the museum changed its name to the St. Augustine Lighthouse & Maritime Museum.

 The St. Augustine Lighthouse & Maritime Museum aims to preserve local maritime history, keep alive the story of the nation's oldest port, and connect young people to marine sciences.
 The museum board and staff also work to help save other lighthouses in Florida and across the nation, coordinating efforts with several federal agencies and volunteer groups such as the Florida Lighthouse Association.
 The Lighthouse employs close to 50 individuals, and is visited annually by over 200,000 people including 54,000 school-aged children.

 The museum maintains an active archaeological program (Lighthouse Archaeological Maritime Program, or LAMP) that researches maritime archaeological sites around St. Augustine and the First Coast region.
 Staff archaeologists have discovered a number of historic shipwrecks and investigated many others, along with other maritime sites such as breakwaters, plantation wharf remains, and the nearby remains of St. Augustine's original lighthouse.
 The museum also researches other aspects of maritime heritage including boat building and the history of the local and regional shrimping industry, and maintains a growing collection of World War II artifacts focusing on the history of the U.S. Coast Guard in St. Augustine.
 The Keeper's house is used to display a series of exhibits related to these various aspects of St. Augustine's maritime history.
 The Lighthouse also hosts a volunteer-driven heritage boat building program, which has built a number of traditional wooden boats from various time periods in the port's history.

 In early 2010, the First Light Maritime Society was established as the support organization for the St. Augustine Lighthouse & Museum and LAMP.
 The use of this fundraising organization was discontinued by the Lighthouse & Maritime Museum with its re-branding in 2016.